-It is possible that valuations within the next financial year could require a material adjustment to their carrying amount.
-If it is necessary to reduce the gross book values within the next financial year, this would result in a corresponding reduction to the Revaluation Reserve and / or a loss being recorded in the Comprehensive Income and Expenditure Statement.
+If it is subsequently necessary to reduce the gross book values, this would result in a corresponding reduction to the Revaluation Reserve and / or a loss being recorded in the Comprehensive Income and Expenditure Statement.
 Conversely, a further increase in values would increase the Revaluation Reserve and / or reverse any downward revaluations previously charged to the Comprehensive Income and Expenditure Statement.